Focus on Priorities – Eisenhower Matrix

 miss that important spam about losing weight would you?)
 This quadrant is a trap that often makes you feel

 important, yet rarely contributes much to your productivity.

 Here’s another trap.
 You’re researching something and when you get there an ad or a distraction causes

 you to go down a rabbit hole and not come out for 15 minutes.
 A phone call interrupts you that you should

 avoid even taking.
-You get up to get a cup of coffee and suddenly get into a longer than necessary
+You get up to get a cup of coffee and suddenly get into a longer than a necessary

 conversation about the ball game last night or the weather.

 Some keys to being more effective in following the Eisenhower Matrix have been discussed earlier